 It was then ready for routing.
-To complete the task I had to use 4 router bits, DIY-ed router table top and a fence (for the bits without a bearing).
+To complete the task I had to use 4 router bits, a DIY-ed router table-top and a fence (for the bits without a bearing).
 The last step was to put chamfers on the bottom edges and deepen the recess for the metal grille and the nails.

 Hand sanding was followed by cutting miters.
 The frame was much larger than my workbench, so I had to do the glue-up on the floor.

-Of course the frame had to be reinforced with splines.
-I used beautiful red oak timber.
+Of course, the frame had to be reinforced with splines.
+I used strips of contrasting timber for that task.
 To avoid any dents in the front side of the frame (coming from the clamps) it was clamped in this orientation:

 … which was the plate hangers at the back.
 I used my plunge router with 2 different bits to complete the task.
 There was also need to use a chisel and sandpaper.

 The plates and the screws were installed, and the project was ready for spraying lacquer.
 5 – 6 coats applied within 2 – 3 hours finished the job.

 The grille was fixed to the frame with veneer pins, that was very like an old school glaziery.

 Drilling holes in concrete had to be done very accurately.
 There was no room for any error, and I got it done like a pro.
 The dust was hoovered, and the frame was filled out with some girls’ stuff.